-Samuel and Nancy Ruggles Samuel taught at the Foreign Mission School, where he had been a classmate of Henry ʻŌpūkahaʻia.
+Samuel taught at the Foreign Mission School, where he had been a classmate of Henry ʻŌpūkahaʻia.
 He and Nancy married in September 1819, the first of the missionary couples to wed, other than the Chamberlains.

 Asa, Hiram Bingham’s classmate at Andover and a graduate of Yale, agreed to join the mission as the only other ordained minister.
 He met and married Lucy, a teacher who had expressed interest in missionary work, before their departure.
 They lived their lives in Hawai‘i.
 On Punahou’s campus, the Asa Thurston Physical Education Complex is named in his honor, while Thurston Memorial Chapel is named for his great-great-grandson, Robert S. Thurston, Jr. ’41.

-Samuel and Mercy Whitney Samuel, an apprentice shoemaker and educated at Yale, applied to become a missionary.
+Samuel, an apprentice shoemaker and educated at Yale, applied to become a missionary.
 The ABCFM accepted him as a teacher and mechanic.
 Mercy, also inspired by ʻŌpūkahaʻia, consented to marry Samuel and join the Pioneer Company.
 Samuel was ordained in Hawai‘i and both Whitneys lived in the islands for the remainder of their lives.